 ATX style connector

 An ATX style connector is a replacement for the older P8 and P9 AT style connector.
 It is one of the largest connectors inside a computer.
 It connects a power supply to an ATX style motherboard.
-As shown to the picture to the right, this 20-pin cable is a multi-color cable and may be labeled as P1.
+As shown in the picture, the 20-pin cable is a multi-color cable and may be labeled as P1.

-As seen in the pictures, the cable has a small clip on the top of the cable that should snap and hold the cable in place.
-This cable is also keyed, which means it only connects in one direction.
+In the pictures, the ATX cable connector has a small clip on the top, which snaps and holds the cable in place.
+This cable is also keyed, meaning it only connects in one direction.

 A power supply with a 24-pin connector can be used on a motherboard with a 20-pin connector by leaving the four additional pins disconnected.
 However, if you have a 24-pin connection on your motherboard all 24-pins need to be connected.
 If you are using a power supply that does not have a 24-pin connector, you need to purchase a new power supply.

 When using a connector like that shown above, note the arrows pointing to each other.
 For the cable to be correctly inserted, the arrows must point to each other.